MariaNattestad/Ribbon/README.md

 # Ribbon

-Please cite our preprint on the BioRxiv: [https://www.biorxiv.org/content/early/2016/10/20/082123](https://www.biorxiv.org/content/early/2016/10/20/082123)
+Please cite our paper in _Bioinformatics_: https://doi.org/10.1093/bioinformatics/btaa680 (preprint available on [bioRxiv](https://www.biorxiv.org/content/10.1101/082123v1)).

 ![Ribbon gallery](/images/gallery.png)

 Ribbon is an interactive web visualization tool for viewing genomic alignments of short/long reads or assembled contigs to any reference genome.

-Ribbon is available online at genomeribbon.com and can even read large bam files straight from your computer without a local install.
+Ribbon is available online at [genomeribbon.com](https://genomeribbon.com) and can even read large bam files straight from your computer without a local install.

 ## Local deployment